 Ectropion is a “turning out” of the eyelid.
 Typically occurring on the lower eyelid, the skin of the inner lid is exposed, either in one section of the eye or across the entire lid.
 This prevents tears from draining from the eye correctly, resulting in irritation.

 Common causes of ectropion include age-related weakening of the connective tissue around the eye, sun damage, tumors, burns, and the removal of too much skin during blepharoplasty.
 In some cases, ectropion occurs as a congenital birth defect or as a result of facial palsy.

-Artificial tears can help provide temporary relief from dryness.
-But for full correction of ectropion, a quick surgical procedure in which the lid is tightened is usually necessary.
+Artificial tears can help provide temporary relief from dryness, but for full correction of ectropion, a quick surgical procedure is usually necessary.
 The area is numbed with a local anesthetic and sometimes light sedation is provided as well.
-For ectropion due to muscle weakness, the surgery may involve the removal of a small section of eyelid to tighten the muscles in the area.
+For ectropion due to muscle weakness, the surgery may involve the removal of a small section of the eyelid to tighten the muscles in the area.
 When the ectropion is caused by scars or prior surgery, the procedure typically relies on a skin graft to allow a repositioning of the eyelid.

 A functional blepharoplasty is performed to improve sight by lifting droopy eyelids out of the patient’s field of vision.